 Autonomous car parts list

-I’m also listing here an RC Transmitter and Receiver to interface with NAVIO2 and control the autonomous car, although this is optional and the car may as well be controlled via WiFi:
+I’m also listing here an RC Transmitter and Receiver to interface with NAVIO2 and control the autonomous car.
+This is optional and the car may also be controlled via WiFi:

 This post outlined the build process of an autonomous car, focusing on the hardware.
-Stay tuned for Part II of this post series, where we will dive into setting up the autopilot software for our car.
+In Part II of this post series we will dive into setting up the autopilot software for our car.

 - Here we refer to a plainly marked track, i.e. using tape, spraypaint or another visually distinctive means.